PargatSinghSandhu/PargatSinghSandhu/README.md

 Hello,
-I am currently working on Problem Solving using efficient Data Structure and Algorithm.
+I am currently working on Problem Solving using optimal Data Structures and Algorithms.